 Since we can’t answer the question directly, we’ll attempt something else.
 We’ll compare Angular and React, to demonstrate how you can approach the problem of comparing any two frameworks in a structured manner on your own and tailor it to your environment.
 You know, the old “teach a man to fish” approach.
 That way, when both are replaced by a BetterFramework.js in a year’s time, you’ll be able to re-create the same train of thought once more.

 We’ve just overhauled this guide to reflect the state of React, Angular, and their respective advantages and disadvantages in 2020.

 Where to Start?

-Before you pick any tool you need to answer two simple questions: “Is this a good tool per se?” and “Will it work well for my use case?”
-None of them mean anything on their own, so you always need to keep both of them in mind.
+Before you pick any tool, you need to answer two simple questions: “Is this a good tool per se?” and “Will it work well for my use case?”
+Neither of them mean anything on their own, so you always need to keep both of them in mind.
 All right, the questions might not be that simple, so we’ll try to break them down into smaller ones.